FAIRChemistry/chromatopy/docs/index.md

-# Chromatopy

-## ℹ️ Overview
+# Overview

-`chromatopy` is a Python package which aims to streamline the data processing and analysis of chromatographic time-course and calibration experiments.
+`chromhandler` is a Python package which aims to streamline the data processing and analysis of chromatographic time-course and calibration experiments.
 It can read peak area data from various formats, enrich it with metadata such as reaction time, temperature, pH, and initial concentrations of reaction components.
 Finally, the peaks of interest can be aggregated, concentrations calculated, and the time-course data for each analyte of interest transformed into an EnzymeML Document.

 ``` mermaid